ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 preprocessor, and/or your toolchain's compiler will complain appropriately if your specified symbols are incorrect, incomplete, or incompatible.

+Ceedling _does_ validate your `:defines` block in your project configuration.

 ### `:defines` organization: Contexts and Matchers

 The basic layout of `:defines` involves the concept of contexts.